ilitirit/manardb/README.md

 seek to maintain backward compatibility with the API provided by the original distribution in all cases.

-The primary focus of this branch is to provide a robust storage management layer to support implementation of persistence and garbage collection for higher-level data-structures -- principally at this time focused on [CL-CTRIE](http://github.com/danlentz/cl-ctrie/tree/persistence/).
+The primary goal of this branch is to provide a robust storage management layer to support implementation of persistence and garbage collection for higher-level data-structures -- principally at this time focused on [CL-CTRIE](http://github.com/danlentz/cl-ctrie/tree/persistence/).